Produktion von Massenkultur zwischen Europa und Nordamerika. Akteure und Zirkulationswege, 1830er-1930er Jahre &

 Antje Dietze studied cultural studies in Leipzig and Paris, earning her PhD in 2012 from the University of Leipzig for her work on the role of cultural organizations and artistic practice during the post-socialist transition in Germany.
 As part of her current research she spent 2015/16 as a German Academic Exchange Service (DAAD) P.R.I.M.E. research fellow at the Canadian Centre for German and European Studies at the University of Montreal (Canada).
 Her research interests include entertainment and the arts, cultural industries, and cultural change within the study of culture and transnational history, focusing particularly on Europe and North America in the nineteenth and twentieth centuries.

-Prof. Dr. Elisabeth Kaske (Institute of East Asian Studies, Leipzig U, Germany)
+Prof. Dr. Elisabeth Kaske (SFB 1199 & Institute of East Asian Studies, Leipzig University, Germany)